echo2echo/Count-Lines-of-Code/README.md

 Perl Script to Count Lines of Code of Perl, PHP and HTML Files on Linux

-Place script in directory with files to count
+Place script in directory with files and subdirectories to count

 Grant permission to run script:

-	$ sudo chmod 755 count_lines_of_code.pl
+	$ chmod 755 count_lines_of_code.pl

-For example, to count lines of all the Perl files in a directory and each subdirectory
+For example, to count lines of all the Perl files in a directory and each subdirectory:

 	$ ./count_lines_of_code.pl --type=Perl

-For example, to count lines of all PHP files in a directory and each subdirectory
+For example, to count lines of all PHP files in a directory and each subdirectory:

 	$ ./count_lines_of_code.pl --type=PHP

 There is now support for counting .shtml and .htm files along with vanilla .html files.
 Use flag --type=HTML for each variation

-For example, to count lines of all HTML files in a directory and each subdirectory
+For example, to count lines of all HTML files in a directory and each subdirectory:

 	$ ./count_lines_of_code.pl --type=HTML

-To count lines of code of a webpage, run something like the following in the same directory as the count_lines_of_code.pl script
+To count lines of code of a webpage, run something like the following in the same directory as the count_lines_of_code.pl script:

 	$ wget -cO - http://website.net > filename.html